What is Market Value (Cost)

-When purchasing a home, it’s important to understand the difference between cost vs value in real estate.
-In other words, asking price doesn’t determine market value.
+When purchasing a home in Kansas City, it’s important to understand the difference between cost and value in real estate.
+In other words, the “FOR SALE” price doesn’t determine market value.
 The best way to illustrate my point is with an example like this:

 Which buyer got the better deal?
 It depends.
-To answer that question, you need to know the difference between cost vs value.
+To answer that question, To answer that question, you need to understand the difference between cost and value.
 What’s the difference?

 For now, let’s say value is based solely on market data.
 Later, we’ll look at how value is actually relative to your personal situation.
-If market the data shows that each of these homes are worth about $350,000, then neither buyer got a better deal.
-One payed above asking price, one payed below asking price, but both got the same deal.
-On paper, it was a tie.
+If the market data shows that each of these homes are worth about $350,000, then neither buyer got a better deal.
+One paid above the asking price, one paid below the asking price, but both got the same deal.
+On paper, they tied.
 However, value isn’t based only on market data.
 Value also depends on your personal situation.

 A given property can be worth more to you than the next person.
 Why?
 Follow me through this example.
-In this case, imagine both buyers are interested in the same house: 123 Main St. Both buyers have the same financial means…just for the sake of an apples-to-apples comparison.
+In this case, imagine both buyers are interested in the same house: 1234 Main St in Overland Park, KS.

 Buyer #1

-- 5 minutes from Buyer #1’s work, church and kids’ school
+- 5 minutes from work, church and really great schools

 - Plus, it’s right around the corner from his elderly mother, whom he visits frequently.